-In the first case, there is no red bin in the final packing of A, i.e., all small items fit in the remaining space of the bins in the approximate packing of large items.
-Let $\sigma'$ be a copy of the input sequence in which the sizes of large items are approximated, i.e., increased by at most $\varepsilon'$ ; also let X be the number of bins for the optimal packing of $\sigma'$ .
-Since there is no red bin in the final packing of A, the cost of A is equal to X. Consider the optimal packing of the actual input sequence $\sigma$ .
-Since all bins are good, one can transfer a subset of items to provide an available space of size at least $5\varepsilon'$ in each bin.
-After such a transfer, we can increase the sizes of large items to their approximate sizes.
-Since there are at most 5 large items in each bin and also available space of size at least $5\varepsilon'$ , the packing constructed this way is a valid packing for the sequence $\sigma'$ .
+In the first case, there is no red bin in the final packing of \mathbb{A} , i.e., all small items fit in the remaining space of the bins in the approximate packing of large items.
+Let σ' be a copy of the input sequence in which the sizes of large items are approximated, i.e., increased by at most ε' ; also let X be the number of bins for the optimal packing of σ' .
+Since there is no red bin in the final packing of A, the number of bins used by A is equal to X. Consider the optimal packing of the actual input sequence σ .
+By definition, good bins contain a set S of items, each of size at most 1/4, and with a total size of at least $5\varepsilon'$.
+We claim that one can transfer a subset $T \subset S$ of items to provide an available space of size at least $5\varepsilon'$ in each bin so that the total size of items in T is no more than 1/4.
+If S includes an item x with size in the range $[5\varepsilon', 1/4]$, we define $T = \{x\}$, and we are done.
+Otherwise (when all items in S are smaller than $5\varepsilon'$), starting from an empty set, we add items of S to T, one by one, until their total size exceeds $5\varepsilon'$.
+A this point, since the total size is increased by at most $5\varepsilon'$ after adding each item, the total size of items in T is no more than $5\varepsilon' + 5\varepsilon' < 1/6$.
+Consequently, a subset T with the desired property exists.
+After transferring items into T, we can increase the sizes of large items to their approximate sizes.
+Since there are at most 5 large items in each bin and also available space of size at least $5\varepsilon'$, the packing constructed this way is a valid packing for the sequence σ' .
 Since the size of the transferred items for each bin is at most 1/4, the transferred items from each group of four bins can fit in one new bin.
-Consequently the number of bins in the new packing is at most $5/4 \text{ OPT}(\sigma)$ .
-We know that the final packing by A is the optimal packing for $\sigma'$ (with cost X), and in particular not worse than the packing constructed above.
-Hence, the cost of A is not more than $5/4 \text{ OPT}(\sigma)$ .
+Consequently the number of bins in the new packing is at most $5/4 \operatorname{OPT}(\sigma)$.
+We know that the final packing by A is the optimal packing for σ' (with X bins), and in particular not worse than the packing constructed above.
+Hence, the number of bins used by A is no more than $5/4 \operatorname{OPT}(\sigma)$.

-In the second case, there is at least one red bin in the final packing of A. We claim that all bins in the final packing of A, except possibly the last, have levels larger than 3/4.
+In the second case, there is at least one red bin in the final packing of \mathbb{A} .
+We claim that all bins in the final packing of \mathbb{A} , except possibly the last, have levels larger than 3/4.
 The claim obviously holds for the red bins since the levels of all these bins (excluding the last one) are larger than 5/6.
 Moreover, since there is a bin which is opened by a small item, all blue bins have levels larger than 5/6, i.e., the total size of packed items and reserved space for the large items is larger than 5/6.
-Since there are at most 5 large items in each bin, the actual level of each bin in the final packing of A is at least $5/6 - 5\varepsilon'$ , which is not smaller than 3/4 for $\varepsilon' \leq 1/60$ .
+Since there are at most 5 large items in each bin, the actual level of each bin in the final packing of \mathbb{A} is at least $5/6 - 5\varepsilon'$, which is not smaller than 3/4 for $\varepsilon' \leq 1/60$.
 So, all bins, except possibly one, have levels larger than 3/4.
-Consequently, the algorithm is 4/3-competitive. $\Box$
+Consequently, the algorithm is 4/3-competitive.